Okubo Park’s Resurrected Prostitutes Target Foreigners, Crackdown on Smokers | FRIDAY DIGITAL

 The scene near Okubo Park last February.
 Metropolitan Police Department patrol cars and security guards were patrolling the area.

-The number of women who were rarely seen on the streets at the end of the year began to surge again around March.
-The previously absent girls are now overflowing onto the sidewalk one block away from Okubo Park.
-The crackdown has weakened, and the girls have become more vigilant in taking countermeasures.
-For the time being, it seems unlikely that the standing handcuffs will disappear from Kabukicho.
+Women who were hardly seen on the streets by the end of the year have sharply increased again since around March.
+They now overflow from Okubo Park, which was not the case before, to the sidewalk one block away.
+With enforcement weakened and the girls more vigilant in their measures, it seems unlikely that the sight of streetwalkers will disappear from Kabukicho anytime soon.

 • PHOTO Takayuki Ogawauchi